National Drought Mitigation Center

-An overview of all the projects that are currently underway, with links to additional information.
+Research and other projects currently underway, with links to additional information.

-An overview of projects and research recently completed and links to final products and materials.
+An overview of projects and research recently completed with links to final products and materials.

 See a full listing of staff and their profiles.

-The National Drought Mitigation Center is divided into three main research program areas: Climate-Based Monitoring, GIScience and Analysis, and Planning and Social Science .
+The National Drought Mitigation Center has two main research program areas: Drought Monitoring and Planning and Social Science.

 Click here to view a video on the NDMC produced by UNL.

 The National Drought Mitigation Center is physically located on the eighth floor of Hardin Hall, on the northeast corner of the intersection of Holdrege and 33rd Streets in Lincoln, Nebraska.